pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   We can design an algorithm to compute this.

         $$F_n = F_{n - 1} + F_{n - 2}$$
-    -   And this can be expressed as a psuedocode function
+    -   And this can be exessed as a psuedocode function

             fib(n) {
                 if (n == 0 | n == 1) {